bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Absolutely-Everything-You-Could-Need-To-Know-About-How-JavaScript-Works-.md

 -   <span id="1b7c">**===** (equal to)</span>
 -   <span id="09a6">**!==** (not equal to)</span>

-> Fun Fact: “a” &lt; “b” is considered valid JS Code because string
+> Fun Fact: "a” &lt; "b” is considered valid JS Code because string
 > comparisons are compared lexicographically (meaning dictionary order),
-> so “a” is less than “b” because it appears earlier!
+> so "a” is less than "b” because it appears earlier!

 > If there is ever a standstill comparison of two string
 > lexicographically (i.e. app vs apple) the comparison will deem the